xapian/xapian-docsprint/howtos/sorting.rst

 For this, we're going to want the geographical coordinates of each state stored in a value.
-We can use the approximate middle of the state for this purpose, which are calculated for us when parsing the `states.csv` file:
+We can use the approximate middle of the state for this purpose, which is calculated for us when parsing the `states.csv` file:

 .. xapianexample:: index_values_with_geo